 This year marks the start of an innovative year for inbound marketers and marketers in general, as we say goodbye to some traditional ideas and usher in modern ones.
 It’s out with the old marketing tactics and in with the new.

-To see what the future holds, Campaign Monitor asked six industry experts to make predictions about the year ahead.
-A trend emerged as experts, shared that this year is all about getting to know your subscribers on a micro-level, and embracing the technology that can make the personalization process easier.
+Campaign Monitor asked six industry experts to make predictions about email marketing trends, email marketing strategy and email marketers in the year ahead.
+A trend emerged as experts shared that this year is all about getting to know your subscribers on a micro-level and embracing the technology that can make the personalization process easier.

-Take a look at six email predictions for 2018:
+Take a look at these six email predictions:

 1. Say goodbye to the traditional marketing funnel